Understand the risks

 If you are new to lending in UK-based P2P platforms you should seek advice from a qualified financial advisor.

-While the diversification within these products is designed to reduce risk compared to Select Invest, it is important to note that defaults can also occur with Auto-Invest.
+While the diversification within these products is designed to reduce risk compared to Select Invest, it is important to note that defaults can also occur with Auto-Invest and IF-ISA products.
 There is therefore no guarantee that we will be able to return all of your capital within the notice period because some loans may have gone into default and the return of those monies is dependent upon the loans being repaid.

 IF-ISA - specific risks

 The tax-free entitlement of an ISA depends on your circumstances and may be subject to future change.
 Your annual tax-free allowance for 2019/2020 is £20,000 and subject to change in the next tax year.
 Any withdrawals or capital losses count towards your annual tax-free limit and cannot be replaced in that tax year.
 Kuflink Ltd is approved as an ISA manager by HMRC.

 You are responsible for the administering of your own tax affairs, which may include capital gains and income tax.
 We do not provide tax advice, and you should seek this independently before investing if you are unsure of your position.
 It is your responsibility to ensure that your tax return is correct and is filed by the deadline and any tax owing is paid on time.